-The purpose of this document is to describe the steps required to integrate the Intel® Firmware Support Package (FSP) for the 4th Generation Intel® CoreTM Processors with Mobile Intel® QM87 and HM86 Chipsets (formerly Shark Bay Mobile) into a boot loader solution.
-It supports platforms with the Haswell processor and the Lynx Point Platform Controller Hub (PCH).
+The purpose of this document is to describe the steps required to integrate the Intel[®] Firmware Support Package (FSP) into a boot loader solution.
+It supports Broadwell platforms with the Broadwell processor and the Wildcat Point Platform Controller Hub (PCH).